 Patient Engagement: Everyone Wins

 Using strategies like those outlined above establishes a relationship where everyone wins.
-Patients are more involved in their care, satisfied with the service they receive, and more likely to initiate and maintain healthy habits.
+Patients are more involved in their care, more satisfied with the service they receive, and more likely to initiate and maintain healthy habits.
 As a result, your organization benefits by achieving better patient outcomes, increasing the number of engaged and happy patients, and reducing workload due to fewer visits per person.